Which workshop should I choose? Will it be too hard / challenging enough?

 What is being done to make the workshop COVID safe?

-The following measures are being implemented to ensure that, to the best of my ability, we will all stay safe:
+The following measures are being implemented to ensure that, to the best of my ability, we will all stay as safe as possible:

-New improved larger workshop space, so that social distancing rules can be observed.
+New improved larger workshop space.
 You will be given your own work area and set of sanitised tools and encouraged to stay there as much as possible.

-Please bring your own hand sanitiser, mask and apron.
+Please bring your own hand sanitiser and apron.
 (I do have spares if you forget!)
-Visors will be available to purchase at the cost of £2, payable on the day.
-Wipes and disposable gloves will also be provided.
+Wipes and disposable gloves will also be provided

 I will continue to serve tea and coffee for participants.
-Shop bought individual cakes will also be served.
+Shop bought cakes/ biscuits will also be served.
 If you wish to bring your own refreshments instead, please do so.

-In the event of any confirmed student cases of COVID-19, the NHS track and trace system will be followed.
+In the event of any confirmed student cases of COVID-19 within a week of the workshop, students will be contacted and informed.

-Hopefully, these measures will reassure you that Government guidance is being implemented, as the safety of us all is extremely important to me.
+Hopefully, these measures will reassure you that the safety of us all is extremely important to me.
+These measures may change in line with the guidance given.

 I am travelling some distance and want to plan an overnight stay, can you suggest anywhere?